shawngraham/hist3907o/slides/finalproject.md

-# Let's look at what Ryan did
+## Let's look at what Ryan did
 when he went [_searching for residential schools_](http://ryanpickering.github.io/Residential-School-Online-Response/startbootstrap-grayscale-1.0.3/)

-# How did he do that?
+## How did he do that?
-- research via data mining
+- collected data via data mining
+- simple visualizations to understand the story
 - visualized with 'Twitter Bootstrap' templates
 - you *can* do this!